digicert/pkilint/README.md

 ### Docker

 Starting with v0.9.4, Docker images are provided with each release.
 In addition to the pkilint Python package, the image includes
 [Uvicorn](https://www.uvicorn.org/) and [Gunicorn](https://gunicorn.org/).
-This allows the Docker image to be readily used to run a server that provides the pkilint REST API.
+These additional packages allow the Docker image to be readily used to run a server that provides the pkilint REST API.

 To pull the latest version of the Docker image, execute the following command: